Kalan-Lab/lsaBGC/README.md

 conda activate /path/to/lsaBGC_conda_env/

 # 3. complete python installation with the following commands:
-# since version 1.50, setup.py sonicparanoid no longer included
-# via pip based installation - to use SonicParanoid, please use
-# Docker - might incorporate as a conda installation in the future.
 python setup.py install
 pip install -e .
 ```